AdobeDocs/analytics-platform.en/help/analysis-workspace/attribution/faq.md

 **How does attribution work with filters?**

-Attribution always runs before filters, and segmentation runs before any other report filters are applied.
+Attribution always runs before filters, and global filters run before any other report filters are applied.